Cornelius O'Mahony: Life in Australia

-Within a year of his arrival in Australia, O'Mahony had been granted a Ticket of leave and on 18 May 1869 he received his Certificate of freedom as part of a general amnesty granted by the government led by William Ewart Gladstone.
+Within a year of his arrival in Australia, O'Mahony had been granted a ticket of leave and on 18 May 1869 he received his Certificate of freedom as part of a general amnesty granted by the government led by William Ewart Gladstone.
 Following his freedom he was engaged as a teacher of senior grades at the Catholic Boys' School, Perth, later known as the 'Assisted' school.
 While carrying out his teaching duties he also held the position of Honorary Secretary of the Catholic Institute in Perth which was responsible for assisting local Catholic schools and their teachers.

-In 1874 O'Mahony married Mary Butler and they went on to produce two children, O'Connell Daniel in 1875 and Honora Mary in 1877.
+In 1874, O'Mahony married Mary Butler and they went on to produce two children, O'Connell Daniel in 1875 and Honora Mary in 1877.
 Mary, born in Kilkenny, Ireland arrived in Western Australia in 1864 at age 15 and later worked in a number of important businesses including a draper's.
 Hundreds of locals, including members of government, attended her funeral in 1914 as she was a well-known and well-respected member of the local community.

 Later years

 Following the birth of his daughter Honora in 1877 O'Mahony left Western Australia to seek better conditions in Victoria.
 He left behind both the grim reminders of his convict past and his young family.
 On arriving in Melbourne he chose to settle in the suburb of West Melbourne which had a large Irish population.
 With his prior experience he was asked to take up the position of head teacher at St Mary's Primary School, West Melbourne.
-In 1878 he was made an honorary member of the Melbourne branch of the St Patrick's Society which was dedicated to supporting local Irish Catholics, promoting Irish culture and independence for Ireland.

-O'Mahony worked at the school for less than two years before he was taken ill., dying shortly after of typhoid fever on 5 March 1879.
+O'Mahony worked at the school for less than two years before he was taken ill, dying shortly after of typhoid fever on 5 March 1879.
 A contemporary newspaper report indicated that the death rate from typhoid in the suburb was extremely high for that period and that that figure exceeded the worst statistic for equivalent towns in Great Britain during times of epidemic.

 Following his death O'Mahony's funeral took place at St Mary Star of the Sea, West Melbourne and then in procession moved to his burial at the Melbourne General Cemetery.
 Hundreds of people, including schoolchildren, took part, many wearing green scarves.
 As a sign of respect and in recognition of his life and work his friends within the Irish community, assisted by Morgan Jageurs, collected funds to construct and erect a fitting memorial for him.
 One such method was to raffle his personal library at the cost of one shilling per ticket.
 Shortly after his burial a carved Celtic cross made of local Bluestone was raised over the grave, its plaque bearing the inscription, "In Memory of Cornelius O'Mahony, Macroom, County Cork, Ireland, Released Political Prisoner, Died 5th March, 1879.
 R.I.P."